-NTD releases reports, discussion papers and strategic direction papers based on our past and current projects, including irrigation infrastructure, regional planning, the Port of Bell Bay etc.
+NTD releases reports, reviews, discussion papers, economic benefit analyses and strategic direction papers based on our past and current projects, including irrigation infrastructure, regional planning, mountain biking, transport priorities, local government reform, the Port of Bell Bay etc.

 Rabobank - Tasmania's Future With Irrigation (PDF2MB, Dec 2013)